 All these rules apply at the federal level, and state level taxes can vary considerably—not only from federal rules but from state to state as well.

-Six states impose inheritance taxes as of 2018: Maryland, New Jersey, Pennsylvania, Kentucky, Iowa, and Nebraska.
+Six states impose inheritance taxes as of 2019: Maryland, New Jersey, Pennsylvania, Kentucky, Iowa, and Nebraska.
 Indiana used to have an inheritance tax but it was repealed in 2013.

-Estate tax exemptions at the state level tend to be much less than the $11.18 million federal exemption.
+Estate tax exemptions at the state level tend to be much less than the $11.58 million federal exemption.
 It’s just $1 million in Oregon and Massachusetts—something to keep in mind when you’re weighing the benefits of living trusts and gifting as you plan your estate.
 Irrevocable trusts shield against state taxes as well.

 Estate planning for tax purposes involves many interlocking pieces.
 You might want to consult with a tax professional to make sure you’re going about it in just the right way if you’re bequeathing significant property.

-Tax laws change periodically and the above information may not reflect the most recent changes.
+NOTE: Tax laws can change periodically and the above information may not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.